ionstage/jcore/README.md

 #### Component#markDirty()

-If there are some updates without setting a new value to a setter created from [*prop()*](#componentpropvalue), you can use this method to make a component ready for redrawing element.
+You can use this method to make a component ready for redrawing an element if there are some updates without setting a new value to a setter created from [*prop()*](#componentpropvalue).
 After this method is called, [*redraw()*](#componentredraw) will be called at the next redraw cycle.

 ```js